 No one can make you buy replacement insurance.
 However, the financing company might, based on your credit report, require you to have your loan insured so the company will be repaid in the event of death or disability.
 Even in this case, it’s your choice which insurance product and insurer to go with.
 You’ve got time to look around for the best deal.
 If you like what the dealer is offering, you can purchase the insurance from its website or by phone.

 2- You may not need the insurance

 If you’re offered loan life insurance, check whether you’re already covered by similar insurance (at work, for example) so you don’t end up paying twice for the same coverage.

-Also check whether you’re over the eligible age or whether your state of health could prevent you from receiving complete protection.
+Also check whether you’re over the eligible age or whether the state of your health could prevent you from receiving full coverage.

 To determine whether you might benefit from the coverage, take the time to read the explanatory document the dealer is required to give you.

 3- It’s best to shop around